TheRaizer/MessengerAPI/README.md

 This database must be setup before hand using the following instructions.

+The idea behind setting up MySQL server on OS.
+Is to install the MySQL community server.
+Then install MySQL client, which may or may not be included with the MySQL community server.
+Create root account.
+Create database called "test".

 **Windows:**
 Install the MySQL Community Server from the following link (no need for the debug binaries and test suite version)